analogdevicesinc/VSCode-Maxim/readme.md

 * Add additional images to the readme.

 # Requirements
+Please download and install the following software dependencies:
 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Maxim Micros SDK](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A) (If you are using any of the micros below)
     * MAX32520